Débora Duque

 I’m a PhD Candidate in Political Science at Brown University and a Research Associate at the Civil Conflict and Democratic Erosion Lab at the Watson School for International and Public Affairs.
 My primary field is Comparative Politics, with a regional focus on Latin America—particularly Brazil, where I am originally from.
 My research centers on land politics and its political, welfare, and environmental consequences for rural communities and beyond.

 In my dissertation, I investigate how land titling policies can be leveraged by political elites to displace and demobilize marginalized communities in agricultural frontier regions.
 I develop a new framework to understand the conditions under which this occurs and examine the broader implications for grassroots rural organization, access to state services, and environmental governance.
-My empirical focus is on land reform settlements in the Brazilian Amazon, and I employ a mixed-methods approach that combines quasi-experimental designs, original survey data, and in-depth interviews.
+My empirical focus is on land reform settlements in the Brazilian Amazon.
+I employ a mixed-methods approach that combines quasi-experimental designs, in-depth interviews, and an original large-scale survey that I led across 195 rural communities in the state of Pará.

 While I am deeply committed to empirical research, I am equally passionate about teaching.
 At Brown, I served as a Teaching Assistant for four semesters and earned a Teaching Seminar Certificate from the Harriet W. Sheridan Center for Teaching and Learning.